w3c/webextensions/proposals/security_info_web_request.md

 export interface SecurityInfo {
     /**
-     * The array contains a single CertificateInfo object, for the server certificate, or empty in case
+     * The array contains a single CertificateInfo object, for the server certificate.
-     * the connection state is "insecure" (http).
+     * The field is absent in a case when the connection state is "insecure" (http).
      */
-    certificates: CertificateInfo[];
+    certificates?: CertificateInfo[];
     /**
      * State of the connection.
      */